-- 1 For further information on the performance measures and underpins applicable to the annual bonus and RSP see page 126. - 2 In the event of death, the Chief Financial Officer receives a dependent pension provision of 30% of salary (capped), as a legacy provision payable under a previous Policy. - 3 Common award terms - Awards under any of BT Group plc's share plans referred to in this report may: - incorporate the right to receive the value of dividends that would have been paid on the shares subject to an award that vests, which may be calculated assuming the shares were reinvested in shares on a cumulative basis.
-This value will normally be delivered in the form of additional shares, but may be paid in cash in exceptional circumstances - be granted as conditional share awards, nil-cost options or in such other form that the Remuneration Committee determines has the same economic effect - have any performance conditions applicable to them varied or substituted by the Remuneration Committee if an event occurs which causes the Remuneration Committee to determine that the performance conditions no longer achieve their original purpose, provided that the varied or substituted performance condition would not be materially less difficult to satisfy and - be adjusted in the event of any variation of BT Group plc's share capital or any demerger, special dividend or other event that may affect the current or future value of awards.
+- For further information on the performance measures and underpins applicable to the annual bonus and RSP see page 126. - In the event of death, the Chief Financial Officer receives a dependent pension provision of 30% of salary (capped), as a legacy provision payable under a previous Policy. - Common award terms Awards under any of BT Group plc's share plans referred to in this report may: - incorporate the right to receive the value of dividends that would have been paid on the shares subject to an award that vests, which may be calculated assuming the shares were $reinvested in shares on a cumulative \ basis.
+This value \ will normally \ be \ delivered in the form of additional shares, but may be \ paid in \ cash in \ exceptional \ circumstances$ - be granted as conditional share awards, nil-cost options or in such other form that the Remuneration Committee determines has the same economic effect - have any performance conditions applicable to them varied or substituted by the Remuneration Committee if an event occurs which causes the Remuneration Committee to determine that the performance conditions no longer achieve their original purpose, provided that the varied or substituted performance condition would not be materially less - be adjusted in the event of any variation of BT Group plo's share capital or any demerger, special dividend or other event that may affect the current or future value of awards.